-The Chateaux de la Loire are the most beautiful renaissance castles in the world.
+The Loire Valley Castles are the most beautiful renaissance castles in the world.
 Set in Loire Valley, a World Heritage Site by UNESCO, theses royal castles are one hour from Paris by train, two hours by car.
 Great castles near Paris.
 Visit France.

 It takes two hours from Paris to Loire Castles by A10.
 By train, Tours, the heart of Loire Valley, is one hour from Paris (buy tickets and rent a car).

-If you have just one day, it will be easier to go on a one day tour from Paris to Loire Castles with visits of Chambord, Cheverny and Chenonceaux.
+If you have just one day, it will be easier to go on a one day tour from Paris to Chateaux de la Loire with visits of Chambord and Chenonceaux.
 Information.

-Amboise, a royam castle with Da Vinci grave
+Amboise, a royal castle with Da Vinci grave

-Azay le Rideau, an intimate castle surrouned by a pond
+Azay le Rideau, an intimate castle surrounded by a pond

 Blois, where France history was made

 Chambord, the most prestigious castle

 Chenonceaux, a bridge over the Cher river